Karthiknew/hooktest/README.md

-# hooktest with precommit hook.
+# hook-test with precommit hook.